WasifRazaSyed/ImageViewer/README.md

 ## Overview

-This QML application built with Qt, C++ and JS enables user to traverse through the local directories and view images of different extensions.
+This QML application built with Qt, C++ and JS enables the user to traverse through the local directories and view images of different extensions.

 ## Feedback